evekb/evedev-kb/common/esi/docs/Api/IncursionsApi.md

 List incursions

-Return a list of current incursions  ---  Alternate route: `/v1/incursions/`  Alternate route: `/legacy/incursions/`  Alternate route: `/dev/incursions/`   ---  This route is cached for up to 300 seconds
+Return a list of current incursions  ---  This route is cached for up to 300 seconds

 ### Example
 ```php